zeldin/RVCop64/README.md

 RVCop64
 =======

-RVCop64 is a bitstream for [The Orange Cartridge][1] that implements a RISC-V co-processor for the 6510/8502 processor in the C64/C128.
+This is a fork of RVCop64 - a firmware for [The Orange Cartridge][1] - that implements a
+RISC-V co-processor for the 6510/8502 processor in the C64/C128.
 The RISC-V processor is based on [VexRiscv][2] and implements the RV32IM architecture.
 Integration of peripherals such as external RAM, SD-card and USB is done though the [LiteX][3] framework.

+This fork supports `rv32imafds` instructions if `--with-fpu` is selected - see below.
+Note that due to the FPGA limits, dual-core CPUs cannot be configured with FPU support.

 The bitstream includes an EXROM containing [BASIC extensions](doc/basic.md) and a [machine code monitor](doc/rvmon.md).